Make the right color choices for your uniforms

 There are several ways to ensure that your logo and work uniforms make the right impression when they first catch the eye of your customers.
-Many of these tips date back to the Middle Ages, and the reason that people still follow them is because they work.
+Many of these tips date back to the Middle Ages, and the reason that people still follow them is that they work.

 Even today, most country flags and corporate logos follow these same rules.
 The American flag features two distinct sets of color on metal, the blue and white star field and the red and white stripes.
-McDonalds, Shell, UPS, IBM, Facebook and many other companies follow these rules.
+McDonald’s, Shell, UPS, IBM, Facebook, and many other companies follow these rules.
 Note that it’s not uncommon for artists to use black as a “metal” and a color, as it contrasts well with many different hues.

 Your uniform should have no more than two colors, as it makes it look less busy.
-This allows the eye to focus on the overall picture, rather than on small details.
+This simplicity allows the eye to focus on the overall picture, rather than on small details.
 The same goes for your logo that appears on business cards and signage.
-Next, consider the feelings that want to evoke in your potential customers.
-Colors can have a profoudn effect on mood and on the light in which members of the public perceive your company.
+Next, consider the feelings that you want to evoke in your potential customers.
+Colors can have a profound effect on mood and on the light in which members of the public perceive your company.